Mozes and the EU Sensible Battery Project

 Sensible Project Homes which need to withdraw from the project

 If you would like to withdraw from the project, send an email to Julian Marsh (Chairperson MOZES).
 In the email subject box put Sensible Project Homes withdrawal.
 In accordance with the Householder Agreement Clause 8.1.2 I/We hereby give written notice of my/our intention to leave the Sensible Project in 3 months time.
 Please supply the following information within your email:

 Postal address: Write here.

 And then send the email, thank you.

-If you would like to complete the withdrawal form and send it by post, you can download the form by clicking here (it is a RTF: rich text format file, it can be opened using Microsoft Word, OpenOffice or any text editing application on PC/MAC).
-Once printed and filled in, you can post it to:
+If you would like to complete the withdrawal form you can download the form (it is a RTF: rich text format file, it can be opened using Microsoft Word, OpenOffice or any text editing application on PC/MAC).
+Or once printed and filled in, you can post it to:

 20 Felton Road